 Improve our schools.
 Protect our seniors.
-Fight for an affordable Maryland.
+Make Maryland affordable.

-Sebastian Johnson is a lifelong Montgomery County resident with experience in education and public policy, running for State Delegate.
+Sebastian Johnson is a lifelong Montgomery County resident and Democrat running for State Delegate to represent District 19.

 Priorities